kindahl/infrarecorder/Readme.txt

 Apart from the graphics using the official InfraRecorder logo the above license also applies to all graphics that are not derivative works of graphics created by the Tango Desktop Project.
-Example of this kind of graphics are the button graphics used in the welcome screen.
+Examples of this kind of graphics are the button graphics used in the welcome screen.

-The remaining graphics that are derivative work based on icons in the Tango Desktop Project (http://tango.freedesktop.org) is available under the same license as the Tangoe Desktop Project graphics.
+The remaining graphics that are derivative work based on icons in the Tango Desktop Project (http://tango.freedesktop.org) is available under the same license as the Tango Desktop Project graphics.
 That is the Creative Commons Attribution Share-Alike license (http://creativecommons.org/licenses/by-sa/2.5/).